CarterPerez-dev/erhm/REPORT.md

 - **No `upvote_ratio`.** The old.reddit HTML listing does not expose it reliably.
 That CSV column exists but is intentionally blank.
 Score + comment count are solid; ratio is not available without the (blocked) API or per-post hits.
 - **"Top of year" is the *top* slice, not a random sample.** For the large subs we captured the highest-scoring 500–670 posts.
 That's exactly what we want for "what performs," but it means medians here are medians *of already-popular posts*, not of the whole sub.
 - **Score scale is wildly different per sub.** `r/cscareerquestions` median (of its top posts) is 506; `r/quant_hft` is 3.
 A "viral" quant_hft post would be a rounding error in csMajors. **Always read performance *within* a sub, not across subs.**
 - **The mass CS subs (csMajors, cscareerquestions, leetcode) dominate raw scores** and tell us about *format and emotion*.
-The **niche quant subs (quant, quantfinance, quant_hft, cpp)** are smaller but tell us about *specific topics, firms, and objections* for getcracked's actual buyer.
+The **niche quant subs (quant, quantfinance, quant_hft, cpp)** are smaller but tell us about *specific topics, firms, and objections*.
 The playbook below weights them accordingly.
 - **Title-shape clusters overlap.** One title can be a confession *and* a rant (e.g. "I GOT THE JOB!!
 F*** MY OLD MANAGER!!!").
 Counts are not mutually exclusive.

 Raw data: `/data/all_posts.json`, `/data/all_comments.json`, per-sub files in `/data/raw/`, machine-readable rollup in `/data/analysis.json`, flat table in `/data/posts.csv`.